Paspalum notatum

 Overview

-Paspalum notatum is a warm-season, rhizomatous perennial grass in the Poaceae family, growing 8–20 inches (20–50 cm) tall in mowed turf and up to 30 inches (75 cm) unmowed.
-Forms dense, tough sod via short, stout rhizomes.
-Leaf blades are flat, 0.15–0.3 inch (4–8 mm) wide, medium green, with a distinctive fold along the midrib.
-The inflorescence consists of 2–3 (typically 2) spike-like racemes in a V or Y shape at the top of a slender seed stalk 12–24 inches (30–60 cm) above the canopy.
+Paspalum notatum is a warm-season, rhizomatous perennial grass in the Poaceae family, reaching 8-20 inches (20-50 cm) tall in mowed turf and up to 30 inches (75 cm) unmowed.
+The species forms dense, tough sod via short, stout rhizomes.
+Leaf blades are flat, 0.15-0.3 inch (4-8 mm) wide, medium green, with a characteristic fold along the midrib.
+The inflorescence consists of 2-3 (typically 2) spike-like racemes in a V or Y shape at the top of a slender seed stalk 12-24 inches (30-60 cm) above the canopy.
 Seeds are produced apomictically in most cultivars.
-Adapted to sandy, acidic, infertile soils of the Gulf Coast and southeastern US.
-Requires less fertiliser, water, and pesticide than most turfgrasses — 1–2 pounds nitrogen per 1,000 square feet (50–100 g/m²) per year.
-Deep root system reaches 6–8 feet (1.8–2.4 m) in sandy soil.
-Foliage browns below 28°F (-2°C); rhizome damage below 15°F (-9°C).
-Not suitable for the Pacific Northwest.
+The species is adapted to sandy, acidic, infertile soils of the Gulf Coast and southeastern US.
+Plants need less fertiliser, water, and pesticide than most turfgrasses — 1-2 pounds nitrogen per 1,000 square feet (50-100 g/m²) per year.
+The deep root system extends 6-8 feet (1.8-2.4 m) in sandy soil.
+Foliage browns below 28°F (-2°C); rhizome damage occurs below 15°F (-9°C).
+The species is not suited to the Pacific Northwest.
 Susceptible to mole crickets and dollar spot.

 Native Range

 Paspalum notatum is native to subtropical South America — Brazil, Uruguay, Argentina, and Paraguay.
-Introduced to the southeastern US in 1913 by the USDA for pasture use.Suggested Uses
+The species was introduced to the southeastern US in 1913 by the USDA for pasture use.Suggested Uses

-Low-maintenance lawn grass for Gulf Coast and southeastern US (zones 8–10) on sandy, acidic soils.
-Highway roadsides, airports, residential lawns.
-Also pasture and erosion control.
-Not suitable for Pacific Northwest.How to Identify
+Low-maintenance lawn grass for the Gulf Coast and southeastern US (zones 8-10) on sandy, acidic soils.
+Used on highway roadsides, airports, and residential lawns.
+Also used for pasture and erosion control.
+Not suited to the Pacific Northwest.How to Identify

 Appearance